Updated: May 2019

-Understanding how histamine develops in food and the limitation of the food lists, will help you navigate the low histamine diet.
+Understanding why certain foods may be high in histamine will help you successfully navigate the low histamine diet.